-Section 10.2 Before investigating or engaging in any activity relating to grievances, a Union Steward or Grievance Committee Member shall request authorization from his/hertheir immediate supervisor to engage in such activity.
-Upon authorization from his/hertheir supervisor, the Union Steward shall be allowed a reasonable time to discuss and/or investigate an alleged or actual grievance or attend disciplinary and grievance hearings without loss of pay for such time spent up to a maximum of two (2) hours per week.
-Any employee who requests to discuss a grievance matter with a Union Steward or Grievance Committee Member during working hours shall first request and receive the authorization of his/hertheir immediate supervisor.
+Section 10.2 Before investigating or engaging in any activity relating to grievances, a Union Steward or Grievance Committee Member shall request authorization from their immediate supervisor to engage in such activity.
+Upon authorization from their supervisor, the Union Steward shall be allowed a reasonable time to discuss and/or investigate an alleged or actual grievance or attend disciplinary and grievance hearings without loss of pay for such time spent up to a maximum of two (2) hours per week.
+Any employee who requests to discuss a grievance matter with a Union Steward or Grievance Committee Member during working hours shall first request and receive the authorization of their immediate supervisor.
 Each Chief Steward shall be allowed a reasonable time to discuss and/or investigate an alleged or actual grievance or attend disciplinary and grievance hearings without loss of pay for such time spent for a maximum of four (4) hours per week.
-No more than one Union Steward shall attend any grievance hearing on City time, and all time utilized by Union Stewards and/or Grievance Committee Members during work hours shall be based on pre-approval from supervision to ensure adequate staffing levels are maintained.
+No more than one Union Steward shall attend any grievance hearing on City time, and all time utilized by Union Stewards and/or Grievance Committee Members during work hours shall be based on preapproval from supervision to ensure adequate staffing levels are maintained.
 Upon prior approval of the Union Steward's supervisor, Union Stewards for the LT Unit may also represent, at disciplinary and grievance hearings, an employee within the Steward's work location who is in a different AFSCME bargaining unit.
-Subject to advance approval by the Human Resources Director Personnel Director or designee, newly appointed Union Stewards shall be allowed to utilize their provided Union Business hours to attend, for training purposes, two (2) grievance or disciplinary hearings.
+Subject to advance approval by the Personnel Director or designee, newly appointed Union Stewards shall be allowed to utilize their provided Union Business hours to attend, for training purposes, two (2) grievance or disciplinary hearings.

-Upon approval of the Personnel Director of Human Resources or designee, a steward or Grievance Committee member may be granted additional paid time to attend disciplinary or grievance hearings.
-A written request for additional paid time to attend disciplinary or grievance hearings must be in writing and provided to the Personnel Director of Human Resources or designee and the requesting steward or member's supervisor.
-This written request must be received by the Personnel Director of Human Resources or designee and the supervisor at least one (1) working day prior to the hearing.
+Upon approval of the Personnel Director or designee, a steward or Grievance Committee member may be granted additional paid time to attend disciplinary or grievance hearings.
+A written request for additional paid time to attend disciplinary or grievance hearings must be in writing and provided to the Personnel Director or designee and the requesting steward or member's supervisor.
+This written request must be received by the Personnel Director or designee and the supervisor at least one (1) working day prior to the hearing.
 The written request shall state a basis for the request, identify the total number of Union Business hours already used during the week, and the total hours anticipated to exceed the allotment of paid time provided in this agreement.
-Approval of the request is at the sole discretion of the Personnel Director of Human Resources or designee.
-The Personnel Director of Human Resources or designee.
-The Personnel Director of Human Resources or designee and the request is at the reason for a denial in writing.
+Approval of the request is at the sole discretion of the Personnel Director or designee.
+The Personnel Director or designee shall provide the reason for a denial in writing.